trivedikavya/Github-Usefull-Stuff/README.md

 THE small parts of BIG PROJECTS RELATED TO HTML,CSS,JAVASCRIPT WILL BE HERE 🍸 <br>
 You can use it freely <br>
 & You just have to copy past <br>
-Becoz everything written in Internal Format [![](https://visitcount.itsvg.in/api?id=TRIVEDIKAVYA&icon=0&color=0)](https://visitcount.itsvg.in)
+Becoz everything written in Internal Format <br>
+[![](https://visitcount.itsvg.in/api?id=TRIVEDIKAVYA&icon=0&color=0)](https://visitcount.itsvg.in)
 <h1>START Readme things  <h1>
 <P>THIS IS USE FOR EXACT OUTPUT LINK SEND </P>